 Users can also select a unit equivalent for comparison.
 Apart from the standard units of measure, such as kilowatt hours, they can also see what their energy consumption measures up to in dollar terms, carbon dioxide emissions, hamburgers consumed and other user-friendly comparisons.

 The idea is to stimulate friendly competitions among students, faculty and staff to be more sustainable.
 As Ryan McPherson, Chief Sustainability Officer at UB, point out “Tracking kilowatt hours might not resonate with everyone.
-These alternative comparisons help make the information user-friendly and give people the ability to visualize their use of electricity and other resources.
-We want to engage the UB community and inspire people to find ways to make the university more sustainable.”
+These alternative comparisons help make the information user-friendly and give people the ability to visualize their use of electricity and other resources

 The way forward